levoai/docs/vulnerabilities/OWASP-API-10/A1-BOLA.md

 ## Test case FAQs
 ### When is this test case applicable?
-* Only for API endpoints that require authentication
+* Only for API endpoints that require authentication.
-* API endpoints that take one or more object/resource ids as an input via query or path params
+* API endpoints that take one or more object/resource IDs as an input via query or path params.
+* Requires the use of fixtures to provide valid object/resource IDs, that the test case can access using two different users who have the same privileges.
 * Currently only for non state changing operations like `GET`.
 Coverage for state changing operations (POST, PUT, DELETE, etc.) will follow soon.

 ## How does it work?
-1. Expects authentication details of two different users, `victim` and `attacker`, to be configured via fixtures.
+1. Expects authentication credentials of two different users, `victim` and `attacker`, to be configured via the environment file.
 2. Expects all other endpoint params (query or path params) to be configured via fixtures.
 3. Sends a request using victim's credentials, and stores the response.
 4. Sends the exact request from the previous step, but with the `attacker's` credentials.
 5. The two responses from the above two requests are compared
-6. If the **comparison is a match**, this is raised as an IDOR/BOLA vulnerability
+6. If the **comparison is a match**, this is raised as an BOLA/IDOR vulnerability

 ## What is the solution?
 * Implement granular authorization checks, that tests for proper ownership of the requested resource(s) by the user making the request.